 Conservation, Preservation and Restoration

-The Happy Heart Ranch rises from the home base up broad, dissected ridges forming the northern foothills of the Pryor Mountains.
+The Ranch rises from the home base up broad, dissected ridges forming the northern foothills of the Pryor Mountains.
 The land is characterized by open ridges covered in grass and forbs, with riparian zones in between fed by intermittent and permanent springs and streams.
 Vast prairie grasslands give way to scattered copses of white-bark pine and aspen, evolving into solid stands of Douglas fir and pine on the steeper slopes.
 The transitional ecotone between the prairie and the mountain is rich in wildlife habitat, and provides bountiful resources for the buffalo and horses.
 All management decisions are based on careful utilization of these resources to prevent depletion or destruction.

 » Back to Top «